Tight (Double) Exponential Bounds for Identification Problems: Locating-Dominating Set and Test Cover: Parameterized by Treewidth

 Using these properties of $S$, we present a way to construct an assignment $\pi$ for $\phi$.
 If $S$ contains $\{\alpha^0_i, \beta^0_i, x^1_i, x^2_i\}$, then set $\pi(x_i) = \true$, otherwise set $\pi(x_i) = \false$.
 The first claim ensures that this is a valid assignment.
 We now prove that this assignment is also a satisfying assignment.
-The second claim implies that for any clause gadget corresponding to clause $C_j$, there is exactly one vertex \emph{not} adjacent with any vertex in $S \cap B_j$.
-Suppose $c_j^{r}$ be such a vertex and it is the $\ell^{th}$ positive appearance of variable $x_i$.
-Since $x_i^{\ell}$ and $c_j^{r}$ have identical neighbourhood in $V$, and $S$ is a locating-dominating set in $G$, $S$ contains $x_i^{\ell}$, and hence $\pi(x_i) = \true$.
+The second claim implies that for any clause gadget corresponding to clause $C_j$, there is exactly one vertex \emph{not} adjacent to any vertex in $S \cap B_j$.
+Suppose $c_j^{r}$ is such a vertex and it is the $\ell^{th}$ positive appearance of variable $x_i$.
+Since $x_i^{\ell}$ and $c_j^{r}$ have identical neighborhood in $V$, and $S$ is a locating-dominating set in $G$, $S$ contains $x_i^{\ell}$, and hence $\pi(x_i) = \true$.
 A similar reason holds when $x_i$ appears negatively.
-Hence, every vertex in the clause gadget is not dominated by vertices of $S$ in the clause gadget corresponds to the variable set to \true\ that makes the clause satisfied.
+Hence, every vertex in the clause gadget that is not dominated by vertices of $S$ in the clause gadget corresponds to the variable set to \true\, and this makes the clause satisfied.
 This implies $\pi$ is a satisfying assignment of $\phi$ which concludes the proof of the lemma. \end{proof}